woelke/dotfiles/README.md

 Introduction
 ============
 This is my Dotfile project.
-I saved these files on Github just for myself, but of course I do not forbid to use it or snatch ideas from it.
+I store these files on Github just for myself, but of course I do not forbid to use it or snatch ideas from it.

 My Dotefiles contain a quite complex vim configuration, my favorite Linux programmes, a few helper scripts, and a simple zsh configuration.